 FINANCIAL INCLUSION Telenor's financial inclusion initiatives, such as Wave Money in Myanmar and Easypaisa in Pakistan, use widespread mobile technology to connect people to secure and accessible banking.
 In 2018, Wave Money served over seven million customers - or roughly one-third of the adult population - many of whom have not previously had access to banking services.
 Easypaisa distributes funds to around 1.2 million beneficiaries as a supporting initiative of the Benazir Income Support Program which provides income support to underprivileged families.
-MOBILE BIRTH REGISTRATION In Pakistan, nearly 10 million children under the age of five have no legal identity.
-In partnership with UNICEF and local authorities, Telenor Pakistan has developed an app that allows for children and babies to have their birth formally registered using mobile technology.
-By the end of 2018, 580,000 children had been registered in Pakistan, and the initiative has been piloted in Myanmar since August 2018.

-SDGs addressed Telenor's financial inclusion initiatives improve access to convenient and secure financial services (1.4, 8.10, 10.5) and facilitate secure transfers of migrant remittances (10.C).
+Telenor's financial inclusion initiatives improve access to convenient and secure financial services (1.4, 8.10, 10.5) and facilitate secure transfers of migrant remittances (10.C).
 Wave Money is collaborating with the World Food Programme and Easypaisa is collaborating with Tameer Microfinance Bank to form partnerships for financial services (17.16).